ss2552/Guide_3DS/docs/_include/ctrtransfer-main.md

 ::: info

-At this point, you may remove the CTRTransfer image from `/gm9/in/` to reclaim space on your SD card.
+At this point, you may remove the CTRTransfer `.bin` and `.bin.sha` files  from the `/gm9/in/` folder to reclaim space on your SD card.

 :::